Coming Out Later in Life - Letting Go of Fear - The Act of Letting Go

 Why was I so afraid?
 I was afraid I would lose my children.
 Not in the sense of custody, but in the sense of the bond we had and the closeness we shared.
 My children at that time were 24,22,19 and 13.
 Two of them were out on their own in New York City and Boston.
 One was in college in Florida and my youngest lived at home.
 I knew my children loved our family the way it was and like any kid going through divorce they did not want that to change.
 I knew that if I took the step everything would unravel for my children.
 If I did not take this step I would condemn myself back to that restlessness, that “missing piece-ness.”
 My hyper-responsible self struggled to let go of the thought that I would be responsible for their pain.
 My internalized homophobia worried about what people would think and would I lose friends and family.
 I would lose my difficult marriage.
 Yes, it was dysfunctional, but it was my dysfunction and I was comfortable with it.

 Six months I spent in the in-between in the fetal position, many nights in a spare bedroom in my home.
 I prayed through the night.
 I practiced letting-go meditations daily.
-I joined am outline support group for women coming out later in life.
-I went to an in-person support group for a couple of months.
+I joined a secret online support group for women coming out later in life.
+I went to an in-person support group* for a couple of months.
 I tentatively began to tell people that I was gay.
 John and I started divorce mediation.
 I found a new place to live.
-At the end of those excruciating months, those fingers that were so tightly clenched, clutched, wrapped around the intricate threads of my then life began to loosen and let go of fear as I was birthed into a beautiful unimagined new life.
+At the end of those excruciating months, those fingers that were so tightly clenched, clutched, wrapped around the intricate threads of my then life began to loosen and I let go of my fear as I was birthed into a beautiful unimagined new life.

 *I now host online support groups for women coming out later in life via Zoom meeting platform.